 A consortium of Catalan universities have announced they will be using ORCID as their standard researcher identifier.
 Included are the Universitat de Barcelona, Universitat Autònoma de Barcelona, Universitat Politècnica de Catalunya, Universitat Pompeu Fabra, Universitat de Girona, Universitat Rovira i Virgili, Universitat de Lleida, Universitat Oberta de Catalunya, Universitat Ramon Llull, Universitat de Vic and the Universitat Internacional de Catalunya.

 Several weeks ago the Works Metadata Working Group provided us some recommendations for improving how ORCID Records store and interact with Works.
 We are excited to share with you our first round of improvements.
-Included in this update are:
+Included in this update are updates to the definition of a "duplicate work", adding abbreviations for external identifiers, new works fields, and a new UI for entering works.

 ORCID is pleased to announce the nine project partners who will be participating in the ORCID Adoption and Integration (A&I) Program, which provides external funding for North American universities and science and social science professional associations to integrate ORCID identifiers, supports the elicitation and documentation of use cases and open source code, and establishes a collaborative venue for disseminating best practices.
 This program is made possible through support from the Alfred P. Sloan Foundation.